N9EWO - Dave's Radio News - Shortwave Radio

 crystal ball guess again (without any FCC OET clearance or other issues)

-should hit the USA market around late JULY or AUGUST ??
+should hit the USA market around SEPTEMBER or OCTOBER ??

-“power pig” at around 3 AMPS just in receive.
+“power pig” at around 3 AMPS just in receive (our IC-7600 review available here).
 Of course this means that

 the set runs on the hot side and the fan cycles in just receive mode

 (with never ANY transmit used at all) !!
-The excellent IC-7300’s fan
+We have a gut feeling the IC-7610 fan

 NEVER comes on in just receive use being it’s current consumption is